seroshtanov/AdvertisingSlider/README.md

 <p>activePageColor == currentPageIndicatorTintColor<p/>
 <p>pageColor == pageIndicatorTintColor<p/>
 <p>Set 'pageControlInteraction = true' if you want to change current page by tap on page control.
 It false by default<p/>
+<p>Set 'pageControlOverImages = true' if you don't want to see white background under page control.
+It false by default<p/>

 #### For change text settings: